Umich-DNNG/pynoise/RossiAlpha/documentation/main_readme.md

 Some example data inputs can be found with this link:
 **TODO PROVIDE LINK**

+### I/O FILE INFO

+The format of the file you want to analyze should be a .txt file with a list of time stamps of neutron detection times, separated by new lines.
+For folder analysis, the given folder should contain numbered folders that each contain data for analysis.

 ### How To Run RossiAlpha
 * Create a .json file with the appropriate settings (default.json contains all the default settings)
 * Input the pathway of your input data directory into the "Input file/folder" setting under "Input/Output Settings" in the .json file that you created